 Other precautions to take to prevent this pathology

 It is essential to urinate after each sexual intercourse.
 During sexual intercourse, the human body secretes lubricants.
 These lubricants can enter the urinary tract, but not necessarily the urinary tract.
 These lubricants can promote the conditions for bacteria to take refuge in the genital tract.
 Urinate immediately after every sexual intercourse!
 This advice applies to both men and women.
 It is also advisable to wash your genital area after each sexual intercourse.
 This is to clean the visible part of the urinary tract.
+And finally, make sure that you and your partner do not have any sexually transmitted diseases (STDs).

 The urinary tract and genital tract

+Because the urinary tract and the genital tract are very close, illness in one affects the other and vice versa.
+Learn how to be careful not to get diseases of the genital tract.
+Sexual diseases very often lead to a urinary tract infection.
+The following advice can be given: do not have sex with multiple partners, ideally you should only have one partner.
+This will protect you from sexually transmitted diseases and is therefore a preventive measure against this infection.
 Ultimately, urinary tract infection is a completely preventable disease if you have good hygiene and a good sex life.
-Don’t forget to drink water, make a habit of drinking at least 1.5 litres of water a day.
+Don't forget to drink water, make a habit of drinking at least 1.5 litres of water a day.
 This will greatly improve your state of health and is the best preventive measure for the disease in question.